pkdone/practical-mongodb-aggregations-book/src/examples/array-manipulations/pivot-array-items.md

 ## Sample Data Population

-Drop any old version of the database (if it exists) and then populate new hourly weather station measurements collection:
+Drop any old version of the database (if it exists) and then populate the new hourly weather station measurements collection:

 ```javascript
 use book-pivot-array-by-key;